Spectral theory for interacting particle systems solvable by coordinate Bethe ansatz: Plancherel formulas

 \textbf{II.
 Arrow diagram of a permutation.} We will represent components of the vectors $\n=(n_1\ge n_2\ge \ldots\ge n_k)$ and $\y=(y_1\ge y_2\ge \ldots\ge y_k)$ graphically at two consecutive levels.
 We will draw an arrow from $a$ to $b$ if we know that $a\ge b$.
 The condition $\n,\y\in\Weyl{k}$ can be pictured by the following arrows (independently of the permutation $\sigma$):

 (Here and below we make illustrations for $k=8$.)
 It is convenient to relabel nodes in the upper row by $1,2,\ldots,k$, and in the lower row by $\sigma(1), \sigma(2),\ldots,\sigma(k)$.
 There are additional arrows between the lower and the upper level coming from expanding or shrinking the integration contours.
-These arrows will be drawn as follows (cf. Fig.~\ref{fig:arrow_diagram}): \begin{enumerate}[(1)] \item If $\sigma(i)$ is the running maximum at the lower level, connect it to $i$ at the upper level by a \emph{red dashed arrow} from $i$ to $\sigma(i)$.
+These arrows will be drawn as follows (cf. Fig.~\ref{fig:arrow_diagram}): \begin{enumerate}[(1)] \item If $\sigma(i)$ is the running maximum at the lower level, connect it to $i$ at the upper level by a (\emph{red}) \emph{dashed arrow} connecting $i$ on the upper level (which is at position $i$) with $i$ on the lower level (at position $\sigma(i)$).
 This corresponds to $n_{\sigma(i)}\ge y_i$.

-\item If $\sigma(i)$ is the running minimum at the lower level when the lower level is read from right to left, connect it to $i$ at the upper level by a \emph{blue solid arrow} from $\sigma(i)$ to $i$.
+\item If $\sigma(i)$ is the running minimum at the lower level when the lower level is read from right to left, connect it to $i$ at the upper level by a (\emph{blue}) \emph{solid arrow} from $i$ on the lower level (at position $\sigma(i)$) to $i$ on the upper level (the latter is at position $i$).
 This corresponds to $n_{\sigma(i)}\le y_{i}$. \end{enumerate} To complete the proof of the lemma, we need to show that such an arrow diagram always implies that $\n=\y$.
 (It is instructive and not difficult to check that the diagram on Fig.~\ref{fig:arrow_diagram} indeed implies the desired condition for our running example.)

 \textbf{III.
 One independent cycle of $\sigma$ and regions $B_\al$.} Let us partition $\{1,2,\ldots,k\}=C_1\sqcup C_2\sqcup \ldots \sqcup C_r$ according to the representation of $\sigma$ as a product of independent cycles.
 That is, each $C_\al$ satisfies $\sigma(C_\al)=C_\al$, and is a minimal (i.e., indecomposable) subset with this property.